undo76/CarND-Vehicle-Detection/writeup.md

     'clf__C': np.logspace(-4, 2, 7), # [0.0001, ..., 100]
 ```

-Then I used a `RandomizedSearchCV` instance using 3 k-folds to cross-validate 200 random models.
+Then I used a `RandomizedSearchCV` instance using 3-folds to cross-validate 200 random models.

 ``` python
 param_search = RandomizedSearchCV(